ECB faces test of its own as Europe braces for landmark banking review

 The ECB will announce the names of 25 banks that held too little capital at the end of last year, along with details of around 10 banks that have not yet made up the shortfall.
 The announcement is due at 1100 GMT.

-As well as the number of failures, Reuters has already reported details of several banks' performance, including that Germany's Deutsche Bank and Greece's Alpha Bank passed the tests while Ireland's Permanent TSB failed.
+As well as the number of failures, Reuters has already reported details of several banks' performance, including that Germany's Deutsche Bank (DBKGn.DE) and Greece's Alpha Bank (ACBr.AT) passed the tests while Ireland's Permanent TSB [IPMIL.UL] failed.

 Other media outlets have also reported how some banks and countries' banking systems have fared.